Pramodh-G/Pramodh-G.github.io/content/_index.md

 Hey there!

-Recently, I had the urge to share the photographs that I take on a regular basis.
-Given my permanent hiatus from Instagram - posting a story would mean replying to DMs, which would negate me quitting the app.
-It also felt like I was shoving content down throats by posting, rather than finding like minded people.
-So here I am, using `hugo` with my own little custom theme for displaying/explaining the photos I take.
+Recently, I wanted to share the photographs that I shoot regularly.
+So here I am, using `hugo` with my own little custom theme for this.

 A secondary reason is to write about things I think are cool enough to warrant a place here - music, movies, travel, philosophy - and code.
 I think it'd be amusing if I look back on my posts 5 years down the line and cringe at them - a definite sign of personality development.